Can I Buy Treasury Bonds on Charles Schwab?

 Open Schwab Account

-Each bond listed has a "Buy" button on the left side.
-When you are set, clicking the buy button takes you to the bond trade ticket for that asset.
-The trade ticket lets you check the price and yield details again, select the quantity of bonds you wish to buy, and finalize your order.
+Each bond has a "Buy" button in the left column.
+When you are ready, click the buy button to open the bond trade ticket.
+You can review the price and yield, set the number of bonds you want, and confirm your order.

 Buying Treasuries at Auction on Schwab

-To buy Treasuries at auction, begin at the "Fixed Income Offerings" area.
-Near the bottom of the page, you will find a link labeled "Treasury Auctions."
+To buy Treasuries at auction, go to the "Fixed Income Offerings" section.
+At the bottom of the page, find and click the "Treasury Auctions" link.

-Schwab lists the available Treasuries along with their auction dates, maturity dates, and other details.
-When you click on one of the Treasuries from the list, an order ticket appears with the key information, such as the dollar amount, order type, order timing, and an option for auto-rollover.
+Schwab lists all Treasuries with their auction and maturity dates.
+When you pick a Treasury, you get an order ticket with all the info you need, like dollar amount, order type, timing, and an option to turn on auto-rollover.

 Schwab Treasury Fees